Small-mouthed Salamander

 Habitat:

-Prefer lowland floodplain woodlands, but also occur in areas with fragmented or degraded forest cover or in open areas such as prairie and agricultural lands.
-Habitat must contain shallow waters for breeding, such as vernal pools.
+Prefer lowland floodplain woodlands but also occur in areas with fragmented degraded forest cover or in prairies and agricultural land.
+Habitat must contain shallow waters for breeding such as vernal pools.

 Adult Coloration:

-Back varies from light gray to brownish gray or black with irregular pattern of gray or white blotches and flecks on top of body.
+The backside varies from light grey to brownish-grey or black with an irregular pattern of grey or white blotches and flecks on the top of the body.
 This pattern is most dense on the sides and extends onto the dark belly.
-May appear paler in breeding ponds.
+May appear paler with lighter markings in breeding ponds.

 Adult Characteristics:

-14-16 costal grooves (grooves between rib-like ridges that run down the sides of the body).
+14 -16 costal grooves (grooves between rib-like ridges that run down the sides of the body).
+Relatively small head with a very short, blunt snout with the lower jaw slightly protruding from the upper jaw.
 Males are slightly smaller than females and have longer, more flattened tails.
-During breeding males have swollen vents.
+Males have swollen vents in breeding season.

-Young larvae may be dark brown or olive green with light bars on the back.
-Older larvae may still have these bars and may exhibit a light stripe down each side of the back.
-These markings become obscured by darker pigment as the larvae near metamorphosis.
+Young larvae are dark brown or olive green with light bars or crossbands on the back.
+Older larvae may still have these bars and may have a light stripe down each side of the back.
+These markings often are obscured by dark pigment as larvae near metamorphosis.

 Species Confused With:

 Blue-spotted Salamanders have longer snouts and blue markings on the sides.
-Marbled Salamanders have a conspicuous pattern of white bands on a black background.Dark phase of Red-backed Salamander has a groove running from the nostril to the lip.
+Marbled Salamanders have a bold pattern of white bands on a black body.
+Lead phase Red-backed Salamanders have a groove running from the nostril to the lip.

 References: